dkh0387/nextjsblueprint/README.md

     - `mutation.ts`: ReactQuery mutation for optimistic updating the cache after submitting a new comment (makes sure the data are available on all pages).
 IMPORTANT: the returned new comment from `actions.ts` is the one being used onSuccess callback in `mutation.ts`
+    - `CommentInput.tsx`: client component for submitting a new comment.
+Here we call `mutation.ts` hook on submitting to update the cache optimistic
     -